Scalingo/documentation/_posts/databases/2015-09-30-dump-restore-mongodb.md

 $ mongorestore -u my-db -p pass -h 127.0.0.1:10000 -d my-db dump
 ```

+In addition you may use the [`--drop` option](https://docs.mongodb.org/v2.6/reference/program/mongorestore/#cmdoption--drop) to delete the existing data in the database.

 ## Dump and Restore from Scalingo one-off container

 You can dump and restore your database remotely using